 - If you were enrolled in a 2016 Marketplace plan, your benefit year ended December 31, 2016.
 To continue health coverage in 2017, continue to pay your monthly payments.
 This will continue your current health plan.

 - You are required by Federal law to have health coverage.
-If you don’t have health coverage in 2016, you may have to pay a fee.
+If you don’t have health coverage in 2017, you may have to pay a fee.
 The fee is sometimes called the “penalty”, “fine”, or “individual mandate”.
-Generally, the fee is the higher of these two amounts:
+Generally, the fee is the higher of these two amounts*:

 - 2.5% of your yearly household income.
 Only the amount of income above the tax-‐filing threshold, about $10,150 for an individual, $20,600 for couples filing jointly in 2015 (the most recent year available) is used to calculate the penalty.
 The maximum penalty is the national average premium for a Bronze plan.